 Note: When there is more data than can be displayed on the plot, for example if data was collected once a second, but displayed at 10 seconds/pixel, every tenth datapoint would be displayed.
 Use caution when using values for Plot Resolution that are higher than the update interval.
 In future releases, a "data-smoothing" mode will be supported where multiple datapoints slated for display in the same pixel will be averaged when displayed.

-To expand a Watch Window plot vertically, edit the block, select Specify Range in the Block Live Data Options dialog, and enter a smaller range into the associated boxes.
+To expand a Watch Window plot vertically, edit the block, select Specify Range in the Live Data Options For This Block dialog, and enter a smaller range into the associated boxes.
 The Watch Window will also automatically specify the range if Autoscaling is enabled.